Left Foot Forward's Ben Fox reports from Brussels on former prime minister Tony Blair's plans for a European Union President.

 The legislation for a beefed-up economic governance package for the eurozone is currently being negotiated by the European Parliament and the Council of Ministers, and it is likely to include measures that impact on labour policy and competitiveness, as well as on macro-economic policy.

 The integration of financial markets in Europe means that virtually all of the big financial sector legislation is decided at EU level.
 Meanwhile, we might scoff at the idea of a veto over a nation’s public spending, but that is essentially what is happening to Greece, Ireland and Portugal under the terms of their emergency loans and guarantees.

 In this context, Trichet’s proposal for a finance ministry at EU level doesn’t seem like ‘pie in the sky’ but more like a logical next step for an economic bloc that has a single market and a common currency.
 In fact, it is as logical as Blair’s insistence that if the EU speaks with a number of different voices then it will lack authority on the world stage both diplomatically and economically.

 However, as Diane Abbott notes, these ideas are being generated by high-level politicians not by a groundswell of grassroots campaigners and public opinion.
 Most opinion polls actually indicate the EU is as unpopular as it has been in a long time with a general desire for less rather than more integration.

 What the speeches by Blair and Trichet demonstrate is the need for honest and detailed debates across European countries about the EU’s role and future.
 While both Blair and Trichet freely conceded their proposals are not going to happen quickly, they will both have to be addressed at some point in the coming years.
 Without such debate European integration will probably continue in the fragmented and flawed way that it has done in the past decade.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.